 Bowen Express Bus

-Locally known as "Peter's Bus", the Bowen Express Bus operates express service between Horseshoe Bay and downtown Vancouver during peak commuting hours.
+Locally known as "Peter's Bus", the Bowen Island Transportation Society operates express bus service between Horseshoe Bay and downtown Vancouver during peak commuting hours.
 The schedule is designed to align with the Cormorant Marine water taxi schedule.

 This guide is provided by Bowen Island Municipality and is for general information purposes only.
 While we make every effort to keep the information up to date and correct, we make no representations or warranties about the accuracy with respect to the information contained within this guide.
 For up to date information please visit the service provider’s website.
 This guide was last updated March 2020.